 Use Virtual Andrew for remote access to a number of software titles from your Windows, Mac, Linux, iOS or Android devices.
 This is a great option when software is not available for download or cannot be run on your personal computer due to hardware limitations.

-Microsoft Office and Google for Education's suite of tools can be accessed through a web browser, making them the perfect option for any device.
+Microsoft Office and Google Workspace for Education's suite of tools can be accessed through a web browser, making them the perfect option for any device.
 Even if you use Exchange for email, you have access to the suite of Google tools.
 You can also download Microsoft Office for free from the Software Catalog.